 Water Quality Education at Lake Berryessa

-Our knowledgeable and personable interns explain good water quality practices to both groups, empowering all visitors to be good stewards of the lake that provides drinking water for 500,000 Solano County residents each year, as well as water for manufacturing and agriculture, habitat for wildlife, and a recreation spot for more than a million visitors each year.
+Our knowledgeable and personable interns explain good water quality practices to visitors, empowering them to be stewards of our lake.
+Lake Berryessa provides drinking water for 500,000 Solano County residents, as well as water for manufacturing and agriculture, habitat for wildlife, and a recreation spot for more nearly a million visitors each year.

 Bilgee is a giant bilge pad who serves as the Watershed Partnership’s mascot.
 Bilgee reminds everyone that Lake Berryessa is a drinking water source, and that the region’s fish, wildlife & plants depend on clean water from the lake to survive.
 Bilgee helps people understand where water comes from and where it goes.
 Any litter that falls on the land around Lake Berryessa makes its way into the lake and eventually to the ocean.
 Please help prevent water pollution by putting litter in proper receptacles.
 Bilgee also reminds everyone to always use the bathroom and NOT the lake!